Anbin Yi

-Royal Noble Consort Ahn of the Gyeongju Yi clan (September 1622 – October 1693 (Note: Korean calendar dates)) was a Korean Royal Consort and the spouse of King Hyojong of Joseon.
+Anbin Yi (1622 – 20 November 1693), or Concubine An, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title an (안; 安), the full meaning is "Peaceful Concubine".) of the Gyeongju Yi clan, was a consort of Hyojong of Joseon.

 Biography

-Lady Yi was born in September 1622, lunar calendar, (14th year reign of Gwanghaegun of Joseon) as the daughter of Yi Eung-heon from the Gyeongju Yi clan.
+Lady Yi was born as the daughter of Yi Eung-heon in the Gyeongju Yi clan.
 It is unknown when Lady Yi entered the palace, but she became Hyojong's concubine when he was still Grand Prince Bongrim.

-When the Qing Invasion happened in 1636, Lady Yi, along with Princess Consort Pungan (the future Queen Inseon), followed Grand Prince Bongrim to Shenyang and assisted him as they went to China as hostages of the Qing Dynasty.
-After her death, King Sukjong, King Hyojong's and Queen Inseon's grandson, highly respected and honored Lady Yi for this act, and had her ancestral rites performed through his successors.
+When the Qing Invasion happened in 1636, Lady Yi, along with Princess Consort Pungan (the future Queen Inseon), followed Grand Prince Bongrim to Shenyang as hostages of the Qing dynasty.
+After her death, King Sukjong, the grandson of King Hyojong and Queen Inseon, highly respected and honored Lady Yi for this act, and had her ancestral rites performed through his successors.

-In 1649, Lady Yi gave birth to a daughter whom was given the title Princess Suknyeong.
-Her daughter was known to be cherished by her father and her legal mother, Queen Inseon.

-There was an occasion in which the King and the Queen were giving gifts to their children.
-The King gave gifts only to the princesses as he was conscious of how the Queen would react without giving any present to the concubine's daughter.
-But the Queen, who was worried about excluding Lady Yi's only daughter from her husband, personally called Princess Suknyeong with a gift.
+In 1649, Lady Yi gave birth to a daughter, Princess Suknyeong.
+It is known that the princess was cherished by her father and legitimate mother.
+Once, the king gave gifts only to his legitimate daughters as he was conscious of how the queen might react if he gifted anything to his concubine-born daughter.
+But the queen, who was worried about excluding Lady Yi's only child, personally called Princess Suknyeong over and gave her a gift.

-There was a time when Lady Yi caused a great stir after calling her daughter, Princess Suknyeong, "you".
-At that time, it was customary for royal concubines to avoid using informal speech to the king's children, even if she was their biological mother since princes and princesses of blood were in higher rank than a royal concubine.
-When this became known, the King tried to punish the royal consort, but the Queen adamantly persuaded the King to let it pass.
-In this manner, it showed that the Queen truly cared for the royal consort and her subordinates.
+There was a time when Lady Yi caused a great stir by addressing her daughter as "you".
+Back then, it was customary for royal consorts to avoid using informal speech with the king's children even if they were the biological mothers, because princes and princesses were of a higher rank than the royal consorts.
+When this became known, the king tried to punish Lady Yi, but Queen Inseon adamantly persuaded him to let it pass.

-In 1661, Lady Yi became Royal Consort Suk-ui (rank junior 2; 숙의, 淑儀), and was then promoted to So-ui (rank senior 2; 소의, 昭儀).
-Her 13-year-old daughter married in 1662 to a son from the Bannam Park clan, and the couple eventually had a daughter, Park Hui-gyeong, in 1667.

-In 1666 or 1668, the royal consort's daughter died; leaving her to outlive her 27 or 29 years.

-Royal Consort So-ui was later promoted as Royal Consort Gwi-in (rank junior 1; 귀인, 貴人) in 1686.
-After that, Yi became Royal Noble Consort Ahn (rank senior 1; 안빈, 安嬪).

-In October 1698 (19th year reign of Sukjong of Joseon), the royal consort died at the age of 72 years old.
+In 1656, seven years after Hyojong's ascension to the throne, Lady Yi was appointed as a royal consort of the junior fourth rank (숙원; 淑媛; sugwon), the lowest rank for the king's consorts.
+In 1661, two years after Hyojong's death, she was raised to the junior third rank (숙용; 淑容; sugyong), followed by a promotion to the second junior rank (숙의; 淑儀; sugui) a few months later.

+Princess Suknyeong married a man from the Bannam Park clan in 1662, and had a daughter before passing away in 1668.

+In the intervening years, Lady Yi was promoted to the junior first rank (귀인; 貴人; gwiin), before being elevated in 1686 to the senior first rank (빈; 嬪; bin), with the honorific title an (안; 安), meaning "peace".

-Her tomb was located in Songreung-ri, Jingeon-eup, Namyangju, Gyeonggi Province.
-Then, her tomb became historical site no. 366 on 25 October 1991.
+Lady Yi died in 1698, during King Sukjong's reign.
+Her tomb is located in Namyangju, Gyeonggi Province, South Korea.
+Her tomb became historical site no. 366 on 25 October 1991.